Sports Broadcasting Internship Program: Ignite Your Passion for Production

 State-of-the-Art Equipment

 Work with industry-standard equipment, honing your skills on cutting-edge technology.
-Our internship ensures you're well-prepared for the demands of the professional production landscape.
+Our Sports Broadcasting Internship Program ensures you're well-prepared for the demands of the professional production landscape.

 Production Positions

-This position works closely with the director.
-This person will program the Kahuna switcher to deliver all camera shots, graphics, roll-in and replays to the program stream for the audience to see.
-He follows the instructions of the director, as well as works as an assistant to the director on garnering the correct shot or flow to the program.
+Working closely with the director, this person operates the video switcher to deliver all camera shots, graphics, roll-in and replays to the program stream for the audience to see, following the director’s instructions and assisting them on finding the correct shot or flow to the program.

-Much of creative side of this position is done before the game begins.
-The Graphics Operator must confirm, input and create pre-game stats and facts, starting line ups, player spotlights, various keys to ID multiple players and personnel.
+Responsible for full screen and keyed graphics material, text, and statistics, much of creative side of this position is done before the game begins.
+The Graphics Operator confirms, inputs, and creates pre-game stats and facts, starting line ups, player spotlights, and various keys to identify players and personnel.
 During the events the Graphics Operator continues to update stats, supply graphics to TD/Director and enhance Commentator verbiage.

-This position consists of setting the server play back to commercials and other video roll-ins to be used during the program.
-This person also assists the Graphics Operator with spot checking and information gathering.
+This position creates video playlists on the video server for playback during the program and assists the Live Graphics Operator with spot checking and information gathering.

 This position is responsible for all audio broadcast from the recorded event.
-The Audio Engineer is responsible to control volume, intensity and balance of multiple audio sources, such as, live audio, roll-ins, musical output, etc. He will also be responsible to set up and check and Commentator microphones.
-The Audio Engineer will consist of pre-game, game time and post-game actions.
+The Audio Engineer controls volume, intensity, and balance of multiple audio sources, such as, live audio, video roll-ins, musical output, etc. They also set up and test Commentator microphones.

-This position’s sole duty is for the camera images that reach the program stream are as clear and clean as possible.
-The Engineer will work closely with the Camera Operators during set up to help balance light and color levels on all cameras.
-During the game the Engineer is responsible for the ever changes in color and brightness that consistently affect a live action event.
-The video Engineer is also responsible for the recording of program stream and its delivery to its multiple locations.
+The Video Engineer will work closely with the Camera Operators during set up to help balance light and color levels on all cameras.
+During games, the Video Engineer adjusts for everchanging color and brightness that may affect a live action event, ensures the active recording of program stream and distribution.

 Live Play-by-Play Commentator